-He bought two packets of Chibuku and drunk them to his heart’s content.
+He bought two packets of Chibuku and drank them to his heart’s content.
 Then, he made his way to the depot to ride a bus to Blantyre where his father stayed.
 All through the trip, he hardly believed he was free.
-Until he stepped into his father’s house and was embraced by the man that had influenced him to join the police forces.
+Until he stepped into his father’s house and was embraced by the man who had influenced him to join the police forces.

 Masankho and Chikondi were released a month later.
 The next time they met each other, they agreed not to talk about it all.
 They were dropped from the police forces and had found jobs in private companies.

 Malawian history is not well documented.
-Not much is known about the dictator that once held the country in captive.
-We do not have enough stories of people that also fought his leadership.
+Not much is known about the dictator who once held the country in captivity.
+We do not have enough stories of people who also fought for his leadership.
 Stories like this make one understand the pain and hardship that Kamuzu Banda made our people go through.
-While we celebrate him as our first president, we need not to forget that he was also the cause of pain and murder of many families in Malawi.
+While we celebrate him as our first president, we need not forget that he was also the cause of the pain and murder of many families in Malawi.

-Do not forget to share your comments down below
+Do not forget to share your comments below

 Enjoyed the story, you can support me by Buying Me a Coffee